-(9) “Racketeering” shall mean to engage in, to attempt to engage in, to conspire to engage in or to solicit, coerce or intimidate another person to engage in:
+(9) “Racketeering” shall mean to engage in, to attempt to engage in, to conspire to engage in or to solicit, coerce or intimidate another person to engage in any of the following:

 b.
-Any activity constituting any felony which is chargeable under the Delaware Code or any activity constituting a misdemeanor under the following provisions of the Delaware Code:
+Any activity constituting any felony which is chargeable under the Delaware Code or any activity constituting a misdemeanor under any of the following provisions of the Delaware Code:

-13. Chapter 5 of Title 11 relating to animal fighting and baiting; or
+13. Chapter 5 of Title 11 relating to animal fighting and baiting.

 14. Chapter 5 of Title 11 relating to hate crimes or civil rights.

 15. Chapter 5 of Title 11 relating to obstruction of justice.

 (10) “Real property” shall mean any real property situated in this State or any interest in such real property, including, but not limited to, any lease of or mortgage upon such real property.

 1. Any person acting as trustee under a trust in which the trustee holds legal or record title to personal or real property; or